1khazipov/agentfield/README.md

 ---

-*We believe autonomous software needs infrastructure that respects what makes it different—agents that reason, decide, and coordinate—while providing the same operational excellence that made traditional software successful.*
+*We believe autonomous software needs infrastructure that respects what makes it different-agents that reason, decide, and coordinate-while providing the same operational excellence that made traditional software successful.*

 </div>